 We’re different than other places in the city that offer ballroom and social dance classes – as a volunteer-run registered non-profit Alberta ‘society’, the club operates for the love of dance, and not to make a profit.

 The Calgary Dance Club thrives on dance knowledge and expertise.
 We also recognize that different approaches to dance enrich our community’s knowledge and ability to learn.
-The Calgary Dance Club has worked with a variety of dance professionals over the years, including JoJo Belmonte, Kim Donaghy, Bryan Senn, Michele Guimmond, Dan Pittman, and Alexandra Mcpherson.
+The Calgary Dance Club has worked with a variety of dance professionals over the years, including JoJo Belmonte, Kim Donaghy, Bryan Senn, Michel Guimond, Dan Pittman, and Alexandra McPherson.

 As Calgary’s longest running dance club, many dance professionals in the community started at the Club and have gone on to be successful instructors and judges in Calgary and beyond.
 David Joseph and Doug Davidson are two of our alumni.